meilerlab/vustruct/RunThePipeline.md

 ```
 Compare both the created .csv file of missense mutations, and the gene list, to the original .xlsx.

+4b) User-supplied models:  You may add one user-supplied model to any mutation line in the missense.csv file.
+This model will supplement Swiss and Modbase models, and PDB srtuctures, found in the pipeline's SQL database.
+Place your model .pdb file in the case directory, and append a comma, and the .pdb filename, at the right.
+ALSO, you must add the text ",user_model" to the right of the first header line of the missense.csv file

+For example, your file would be hand-edited to look something like this:

+,gene,refseq,mutation,unp,user_model
+0,SCN11A,NM_014139,R60S,Q9UI33-1,test_SCN11A.pdb
+1,ABCD,NM_012435,A59H,Q12345-2
+..

 5) Plan the work (jobs to be run for each mutation, based on available structures)
 ```
 psb_plan.py